python/devguide/developers.rst

 Permissions History
 -------------------

+- Xiang Zhang was given push privileges on November 21, 2016 by Brett Cannon, on the recommendation of Victor Stinner.

 - INADA Naoki was given push privileges on September 26, 2016 by Brett Cannon, on the recommendation of Yury Selivanov.